harendra-shakya/anonim/README.md

 I built a lending and borrowing protocol like aave.
-The best thing is that I made it all by myself from 500 lines of solidity to frontend, it was even my first project that I made without any tutorial.
-I made it from scratch as I never used aave much but I researched about it and boom I made it.
+This was my project that I made without tutorial.
+For building this first I researched about aave as I never used aave before, after understanding how it works I built this.

 [Live server](https://anonim-ten.vercel.app/)